Demi Lovato Shares Why She Uses She/Her and They/Them Pronouns: "I Just Got Tired”

 We know that the pronouns someone uses for themself can be incredibly validating to their gender identity, but using pronouns beyond "he/him" and "she/her" can also open up the door for ridicule, snide remarks, and general confusion from people who simply don't understand (or don't want to).
-Unfortunately, singer and songwriter Demi Lovato is the most recent celeb to be on the receiving end of this discourse.
+Unfortunately, singer and songwriter Demi Lovato has been on the receiving end of this discourse.

 They continued, "Recently I've been feeling more feminine, and so I've adopted she/her again.
 But I think what's important is, like, nobody's perfect.
 Everyone messes up pronouns at some point, and especially when people are learning, it's just all about respect."

 As someone who identifies as genderfluid, I relate to Lovato's experience.
 For me, being genderfluid is about being free — being able to embrace my gender expression and gender identity as it changes and fluctuates.
 It's an identity that lives under the nonbinary umbrella, and it doesn't just support change — it welcomes it.